 So, what is your bag ?

-The zippers are perfect and of pro quality as I have put them under duress many times squeezing in just a last minute haul.
+The zippers are perfect and of pro quality.
+I for sure have put them under duress many times squeezing in just a last minute haul.
 The only downside of the naked bag is the fancy “gliders” someone decided to put on top of it and give a™as they just get lost on international flights.
 I only have the main lock™ left you can see in the picture above.

 What is in my bag ?